linode/docs/docs/websites/ecommerce/install-magento-on-centos-7.md

 ## Configure Magento

-The dashboard is functional at this point, but there is still work to be done before the site is ready to use.
+The dashboard is functional at this point, but you've still got work to do before the site is ready to use.
 In this section, we'll explain how to set up cron jobs and secure the Magento software to be suitable for a live e-commerce site.

 ### Set Cron Jobs